SASDK

 The SASDK is Microsoft's Speech Application SDK.
-It is used to create telephony applications as well as multimodal web applications.
+It is used to create telephony applications as well as multimodal web-based applications.
 It complies with the SALT XML standard, unlike Microsoft's earlier endeavors.
-The SASDK is used to create Web-based applications only.
+The SASDK is used to create web-based applications only.
 It can be used to create a single application with both a web interface and a telephony interface.

 It also includes a speech add-in for Internet Explorer that supports Speech Application Language Tags (SALT) 1.0.